Mahmoud457/EPQ---Facemask-Detection-/README.md

 # EPQ - Facemask-Detection
-This project was made for my EPQ
+This project was made for my EPQ in Year 13.
+I received an A* for the project, which was accompanied by the write up.